dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 For any member access, `x.foo`, `x.bar()`, `x.baz = 42`, `x(42)`, `x[0] = 1` or `x + y`, including null-aware and cascade accesses which effectively desugar to one of those direct accesses, and including implicit member accesses on `this`, the language first checks whether the static type of `x` has a member with the same base name as the operation.
 That is, if it has a corresponding instance member, respectively, a `foo` method or getter or a `foo=` setter. a `bar` member or `bar=` setter, a `baz` member or `baz=` setter, a `call` method, a `[]=` operator or a `+` operator.
 If so, then the operation is unaffected by extensions. *This check does not care whether the invocation is otherwise correct, based on number or type of the arguments, it only checks whether there is a member at all.*

-(The types `dynamic` and `Never` are considered as having all members, the type `void` is always a compile-time error when used in a receiver position, so none of these can ever be affected by static extension methods.
+(The types `dynamic` is considered as having all members, the type `void` and `Never` are always compile-time errors when used in a receiver position, so none of these can ever be affected by static extension methods.
 The type `Function` and all function types are considered as having a `call` member on top of any members inherited from `Object`.
 Methods declared on `Object` are available on all types and can therefore never be affected by extensions).

 If there is no such member, the operation is currently a compile-time error.
 In that case, all extensions in scope are checked for whether they apply.
 An extension applies to a member access if the static type of the receiver is a subtype of the `on` type of the extension *and* the extension has an instance member with the same base name as the operation.